US sends naval strike group as tensions rise with Iran

 "The United States does not seek conflict with Iran, but we are postured and ready to defend US forces and interests in the region."

-Amid the rising tensions, Trump said Thursday he was open to talks with Tehran´s leadership.
+Amid the rising tensions, Trump said on Thursday he was open to talks with Tehran’s leadership.

 "What I would like to see with Iran, I would like to see them call me," Trump told reporters at the White House.